ajavamind/Multi-NX-Camera-Control/README.md

  Note: The NX300 and NX500 implementations are not yet complete because not all hardware keys can be controlled remotely.

  The MultiNX application is written in [Processing](https://processing.org/) and Java, and runs on a PC or Android device (phone, tablet, and Chromebook).
 The application may also run in the IOS Processing SDK, but I have not tested.
-The NX cameras use the open-source Linux based (Tizen) operating system and Samsung provided a way to access it on power-up for diagnostics and testing.

  The application connects to each Samsung NX camera over WiFi on a local network.
 The WiFi network does not have to be connected to the Internet and normally should not be connected to the Internet due to security issues with telnet.
 For my use, I establish a local network with a USB battery powered mobile router like the TP-Link_290A and other AC powered routers.
 I have used my Telecom service provider modem router and Android mobile phone hot-spot connection feature.
 These are connected to the Internet for a short period of time during my tests.